Skip to contents

 free()

-Free a plot from alignment
+Free a plot from various alignments

 guide_area()